International Moving

 • Insurance record from country of origin

-• Third-party liability insurance that begins with Customs clearance
+• Third-party liability insurance that begins with customs clearance

-• Declaration of Customer that no high value goods are in car
+• Declaration of customer that no high value goods are in car

 • Origin Registration and copy of title

-• Commercial invoice, if new vehicle
+• Commercial invoice if vehicle is new

-• Dogs, cats and canaries permitted with Health Certificate (in German or with a translation) issued by a licensed veterinarian describing the animal and stating that the pet is free from rabies and contagious diseases
+• Dogs, cats and canaries are permitted with a Health Certificate (in German or with a translation) issued by a licensed veterinarian describing the animal and stating that the pet is free from rabies and contagious diseases

 • Health Certificate is valid ten days from the date in which it was issued (20 days for pets coming from non-European countries)